LECOM Institute For Successful Aging

 James Lin, DO, MS (Med Ed), Director

-Dr. Lin is a Geriatric Medicine Specialist, Vice President of Senior Services and Adult Living and Director of the LECOM Institute for Successful Aging.
+Dr. Lin is a Geriatric Medicine Specialist, President of the LECOM Institute for Successful Aging.
 He is also a Clinical Professor of Geriatric Medicine at the Lake Erie College of Osteopathic Medicine.
 He received his medical degree from LECOM and completed his residency in Internal Medicine at Millcreek Community Hospital.
 In addition, he received his fellowship training at the University of Medicine and Dentistry of New Jersey.
 Dr. Lin is also board certified in Internal Medicine and Geriatrics Hospice and Palliative Medicine.
 Dr. Lin is capable of providing comprehensive care for seniors in both the outpatient and inpatient setting.

 Danielle Hansen, DO, MS (Med Ed)